 One young man lies on the floor holding his arms in the air, while another balances upside-down on his hands.
 The two maintain this hand-to-hand position as the base moves from lying to standing, as though it were the easiest thing in the world.
 A few more acrobatic hand-to-hand stunts has everyone in the room gasping.

-During the question and answer period that follows this brief demonstration, Artistic Director, Det Khuon, explains how the educational mission of PPS’s circus school goes beyond getting kids off the street and transforming them into well-equiped, creative young adults.
+During the question and answer period that follows this brief demonstration, Artistic Director, Det Khuon, explains how the educational mission of PPS’s circus school goes beyond getting kids off the street and transforming them into well-equipped, creative young adults.
 In their theatrical performances, from large productions to informal street performances, they also seek to raise awareness about important social issues that are especially relevant to the Cambodian people, whether they be city folk or villagers, such as land mines (which still pose a serious threat in parts of Cambodia today), sexually-transmitted diseases, and human rights.

 Distant Haze, the company’s newest multimedia theatrical work, tells the story of Sokha (which means “healthy”), a young girl who witnesses and becomes haunted by visions of atrocities committed during the Cambodian Civil War and subsequent Khmer Rouge regime.
 During Saturday’s performance, we see children cowering in fear as bombs are dropped overhead.
 We see the terror of despotic rule, as citizens are brutally rounded up, taken forcibly to labor camps, and made to drudge away endlessly in the fields.
 And we see what happens to those too starved or exhausted to keep up the grueling pace.